What is a Form 6 in Real Estate?

 Dispute Escalation

-Before legal proceedings are initiated, a dispute must go through several escalation levels.
-This structured approach aims to resolve conflicts amicably.
+Before legal proceedings are initiated, a dispute typically escalates through several stages.
+This structured approach aims to resolve conflicts in a mutually amicable manner.

-1. Negotiation: Attempt to resolve the dispute through direct negotiation between the involved parties.
+1. Negotiation: An attempt to resolve the dispute through direct negotiation between the involved parties.

 2. Mediation: